ARM-software/progress64/README.md

 "Obstruction-free", "lock-free" and "wait-free" have the standard definitions from computer science.

 (1) Non-blocking but not (always) linearizable
 (2) Blocking (using per-bucket locks) on ARMv7ve due to missing support for 128-bit atomic operations.
-(3) Limited non-blocking
+(3) Non-blocking within a limited window (currently 32 elements)

 ### Locks & other blocking functions
 | Name | Description | Properties |